 Motion Picture Influences

 A black and white film of Lord of the Flies was produced in 1961, by Peter Brook.
 The film has received a lot of praise over the years.
-Some critics believe that the film is better because it was shot in black and white.
+Some critics believe that the film is better, because it was shot in black and white.
 They feel that the black and white images add some depth, and weight, to the “chilling story” (Lord of the Flies Company, 1963).
-The full-length movie that was released in 1963 can be viewed for free, via the Internet2.
+The full-length movie that was released in 1963 can be viewed for free, via the Internet.
 The 1963 motion picture version of the Lord of the Flies is said to be better than the book itself (Lord of the Flies Company, 1963).
 Rarely does it happen that readers of a book consider the movie to be better.
 This goes to show the dedication put into the production of the motion picture.

-The motion picture then spawned the creation of a Web site organization that is dedicated to honoring the actors, and other crew members, that were involved in the production of the Lord of the Flies film3.
+The motion picture then spawned the creation of a Web site organization that is dedicated to honoring the actors, and other crew members, that were involved in the production of the Lord of the Flies film.
 The Web site contains many biographies, and obituaries, of the people involved in the production.
 The Web site also contains information about children that committed suicide after being teased, and tormented, during their lifetime.
 These are great examples of what can happen to a child treated in the manner that Piggy was treated during the Lord of the Flies.
-It would seem Lord of the Flies has had a strong impact on the way people view the activities, and social behavior, of other humans.
+It would seem that Lord of the Flies has had a strong impact on the way people view the activities, and social behavior, of other humans.

 Lord of the Flies is a perfect example of how a novel can have major influences on social culture.
-A simple story starts with the author’s imagination, even if it is nothing more than a joke to the author who wrote it.
+A simple story starts with the author’s imagination, even if it’s nothing more than a joke to the author who wrote it.
 Golding had a story to tell, and that story turned out to be one of the most honored novels in literary history.
 The novel has spread all across the globe and has inspired many to take a better look at our civilization, and, at our children.